jp-ipu/livox_laser_simulation/README.md

 - downsample: 1 // we can increment this para to decrease the consumption

 ### This repository is now maintained by CaoMing(https://github.com/EpsAvlc) and LvFengchi.
 Its appreciate with the help of Caoming!

+## Manual Offset seetings
+The branch origin/config_calibration is a temporary solution for correcting the offset error of two lidar simulation.

+The File [/config/offset.yaml](/config/offset.yaml) can be used to control the offset by defining the topic name of the lidar data to be corrected with respect to another topic.
+The the offset in transaltion (x,y,z) and rotation angles (roll ,pitch,yaw) in radiance can be defined.